SEMICeu/documentation/datamodel.md

 The design of a data specification usually involves the creation of other data specifications of another category.
-It is seldom that a data specification will fully rely on existing data specifications.
+It is seldom that a data specification will rely only on already existing data specifications.
-In particular the development of application profiles and implementation models is naturally combined with the creation of a vocabulary.
+In particular, the development of application profiles and implementation models is naturally combined with the creation of a vocabulary.
-That vocabulary captures all new terminology that does not yet has been published.
+That vocabulary captures all new terminology that has not yet been published.

-The **SEMIC Core Vocabularies** have the design intent of the _vocabularies_ category: namely broad reuse, mostly ignorant of the application context.
+The **SEMIC Core Vocabularies** have the design intent of the _vocabularies_ category; namely, broad reuse, mostly ignorant of the application context.
 Over the years, however, the SEMIC community has requested support towards the *application* of the Core Vocabularies.
-Therefore, some artefacts that are above enumerated as *application profile* expectations, are also provided for the Core Vocabularies.
+Therefore, some expectations that are enumerated above for *application profile* artefacts, are also provided for the Core Vocabularies.
 Given the broad reuse objective, the provided artefacts are very permissive and thus should be seen as the initial step in the process of incorporating the Core Vocabularies in an application context.
 For instance, the SHACL shape for a Core Vocabulary is very permissive as it soley expresses that the range of a property might be of an expected broad type (e.g. Literal versus Resource).
-It neither includes any cardinality restriction because Core Vocabularies do not express cardinality limitations.
+It does not include any cardinality restriction, because Core Vocabularies do not express cardinality limitations.

 The Core Vocabularies are showing that the boundaries between a vocabulary and an application profile, as defined above, are not precisely determined.
 Vocabularies, application profiles and implementation models are entities along a "reusability/application context" axis.